ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "And of this place," thought she, "I might have been mistress!
 With these rooms I might now have been familiarly acquainted!
 Instead of viewing them as a stranger, I might have rejoiced in them as my own, and welcomed to them as visitors my uncle and aunt.
-But no,"--recollecting herself--"that could never be; my uncle and aunt would have been lost to me; I should not have been allowed to invite them."
+But no," -- recollecting herself -- "that could never be; my uncle and aunt would have been lost to me; I should not have been allowed to invite them."

-This was a lucky recollection--it saved her from something very like regret.
+This was a lucky recollection -- it saved her from something very like regret.

 She longed to inquire of the housekeeper whether her master was really